Our Verdict

 Babysense Prisma Wins

 Bottom Line: Babysense Prisma is the better choice.
-It offers 20 hours battery life and a secure local RF connection.
+It offers an impressive 20-hour battery life and secure local RF connection at $159.

 Key Differences